 the categories of costs covered;

+the calculation method used;

-the length of the series to be obtained: accounting data over at least three years must be obtained so as to identify any potential exceptional circumstance which would have affected actual costs in a specific year as well as the tendencies in the cost amounts. ;
+the length of the series to be obtained: accounting data over at least three years must be obtained so as to identify any potential exceptional circumstance which would have affected actual costs in a specific year as well as the tendencies in the cost amounts.
+The three-year reference period is used to take into account the yearly fluctuations;

 the reference amount to be applied, for example the average costs over the reference period or the costs as registered over the last years;

-The adaptations, if any, to be applied to update the reference amount.
+adaptations, if any, that are needed to update the reference amount.

 Application of the usual cost accounting practices of individual beneficiaries: